atxwang/atxwang.github.io/_posts/reflections on year 1/imback.md

 - The cringe induced by my un-updated blog was becoming overwhelming.
 I care about my internet presence being somewhat cool, so I had to remedy this.
 - My therapist thinks I dedicate too much time to "doing work" at little for anything else (this is true).
-- I am happiest when I am creating,
+- I am happiest when I am creating, but unfortunately creative hobbies are not sustained unless you hold yourself accountable in some way.
+I am not under any illusion that I have more than one reader (myself), but at the very least this
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0MjUyNTg1MV19
+eyJoaXN0b3J5IjpbMTc0MDg0NDM3N119
 -->